 Here’s the problem: If you take pre workout supplements on an empty stomach the wrong way, you will end up in the bathroom instead of on the treadmill.
 Let’s consider some concerns related to taking the wrong pre-workouts on an empty stomach:

-• Gastrointestinal Issues: Pre-workout supplements can cause stomach upset, nausea, diarrhea, and cramps, especially when taken without food to buffer their effects.
+Gastrointestinal Issues: Pre-workout supplements can cause stomach upset, nausea, diarrhea, cramps, and other gastrointestinal symptoms especially when taken without food to buffer their effects.

 The key to pre-workouts for fasted training is to take the right ingredients, appropriately dosed.